Nuvola-Digital/vola-docs/docs/technical-details/architecture.md

 :::note

-This architecture diagram is based on the current implementation of the Vola Network.
+This architecture diagram is based on the current implementation of the Vola.
 Some features may be incomplete or subject to change as development progresses.
 Updates will be provided accordingly.

 :::